pyav/Sudoku/README.md

 Test 7: b' Solution is possible :) 1 2 \n2 1 \n'

 ## Further Improvements
-Comments/ pull requests are welcome to enhance the algorithm used, include more tests, enhance the test script itself, coding style and any constructive updates.
+Comments/ pull requests are welcome for the following:
+    1. Enhancement for the core algorithm.
+    2. Suggest more tests
+    3. Enhance the test script itself
+    4. Coding style and any constructive updates.

 Thanks for putting in your time to review.